Privacy Notice

 Will I see all of the information in my records?

 A healthcare professional is required to examine your records before they are released to you and if they believe that certain information in the health record might cause serious harm to your physical or mental health or to that of another person they may withhold that piece of information.
+Third party data may also be removed.

 What if the information in my records is incorrect?

-If after you have seen your medical records you think something is incorrect, you should discuss it with the person in charge of your care.
+If after you have seen your medical records, you think something is incorrect, you should discuss it with the person in charge of your care.
 If the incorrect information is non-clinical, such as a wrongly recorded name or address, this will be corrected.

-If the information you think is incorrect is a health professional’s opinion, the information will not be amended but a comment may be added alongside the information to say that you disagree.
+If the information you think is incorrect is a health professional’s opinion, the information will not usually be amended but a comment may be added alongside the information to say that you disagree.

 Usually, clinical information can’t be removed from your records unless a court orders it.
 This is because clinical staff need your full record to fully understand earlier decisions that were made about your care and treatment.